virtual-labs/exp-recursion-iiith/experiment/aim.md

 **Output Specification**

-As the output, print ÅgYESÅh if it is possible to weight D, otherwise ÅgNOÅh.
+As the output, print "YES" if it is possible to weight D, otherwise "NO".

 **Sample Input and Output**